 - Tenants pay a 2.95% transaction fee for credit card transactions

-- Tenants pay a $9.95 convenience fee for debit card transactions
+- Tenants pay a $9.95 convenience fee for debit payments

 Zillow Feed Connect

-For landlords who use other property management software that offers to list a rental on Zillow (and Trulia and Hotpads), Zillow Rental Manager has a product called Zillow Feed Connect that allows 3rd party listings across Zillow’s network.
-For example, subscribers to Avail, TenantCloud, or others previously could list their rentals on those platforms and they would automatically syndicate to Zillow, Trulia and Hotpads.
-Now, they must connect their accounts with Zillow using Zillow Feed Connect at a cost of $2.45 per listing per day.
+For landlords who use another rental listing site or property management software that list a rental on Zillow (and Trulia and Hotpads), Zillow Rental Manager has a product called Zillow Feed Connect that allows 3rd party listings across Zillow’s network.
+For example, subscribers to Avail, or TenantCloud can list their rentals on those platforms.
+These listings can also automatically syndicate to Zillow, Trulia and Hotpads.
+Now, they must connect their accounts with Zillow using Zillow Feed Connect at an additional cost.

 Why You Should List a Rental on Zillow

 When you list a rental on Zillow, your property is syndicated to three different sites (Zillow, Trulia, and HotPads).
-Many renters in the US look to one or or more of these sites when searching for their new home.
+Many renters in the US look to one or more of these top rental listing sites when searching for their new home.

-Zillow claims it has a database of more than 110 million homes in the US, including those for sale, for rent, and homes not currently on the market.
+Zillow claims a database of more than 110 million homes in the US, including those for sale, rent, and homes not currently on the market.
 With over 34 million visitors each month, Zillow’s popularity guarantees excellent exposure to your listings.